adobe/ferry/README.md

 ## Goals

 Provide a management utility to import and export data out of FoundationDB.
+There is experimental support for transparent write to `file://`, `s3://`, or `az://` urls.
+`az://` is a non-standard shorthand for azure blobstore urls.

+The utility can only run from a single client node at this point, but that isn't scalable long term.

 ## Non-Goals

 The utility is not designed to replace the wonderful `fdbbackup` tool.
 We do not attempt to copy or follow the foundationdb mutation log.
 We are also unable to fetch the entire DB in one transaction because of the 5-second transaction limit.
-See also `Differences from fdbbackup` section

 ### Installation